soumendrak/MTEnglish2Odia/docs/index.md

   - Some preprocessing need to be done.
   - All translation not so accurate based on few manual review
   - Spelling mistakes are there
+- After reading [one article](http://www.scielo.org.mx/scielo.php?pid=S1405-55462017000400725&script=sci_arttext) on preprocessing English-Hindi corpus for SMT, I got insight on the following preproceessing tasks need to be done at first:
+  - Punctuations should NOT be removed
+  - English text should be lower cased as Odia does not have any upper case or lower case
+  - Spell normalization (Which is like [Lemmatization](https://en.wikipedia.org/wiki/Lemmatization)) will have a greater impact
+  - The impact of mapping numbers with unique class labels is not very effective and can be left out.
+  - We need [NER](https://en.wikipedia.org/wiki/Named-entity_recognition) (Named Entity Recognition) words for which [Transliteration](https://en.wikipedia.org/wiki/Transliteration) is enough
+  - We need POS tag data to improve the accuracy also.

 ## Referred articles/websites: